ua-gist-open-source/python-web-app/README.md

     } );
 </script>
 ```
 According to the [JQuery docs](https://api.jqueryui.com/autocomplete/), the url `source` will be passed a `term` parameter with the search term for autocomplete.
-Our next step is to create a new endpoint in our Flask app to handle this request and perform the database query needed for autocomplete to work.
-A route is already created to `app.py` with the bones of an autocomplete.

 When autocomplete works you should be able to type "Honol" and see the autocompletion dialog show up below the text box: